y0uf0ol/D_and_R/Windows/new_local_user_added_to_admins.md

-# New Local Use added to Local Administrator Group
+# New Local User added to Local Administrator Group

 ## Basic Information